bolmenbygdens-friskola/hemsida/content/_index.en.md

 With us, children grow in a calm and inspiring environment – with small class sizes, close relationships between students and adults, and a curriculum where water, storytelling, and nature are part of every day.

 The school is scheduled to open in the autumn term of 2027.
-To stay up to date on the process, register your interest via the link above!
+To stay up to date on the process, [click here to sign up for our newsletter!](https://gansub.com/s/fmCU31WC5wQcI/)

+Register your interest for your child/children via the link above!
-*(Registration is not an application to the school; that will come at a later stage.)*
+*(registration is not an application to the school; this will come at a later stage)*

 # What makes us unique?
 - **Learning in natural environments**